ArkadiYoskovitz/MultiDocumentPlusUUID/ReadMe.txt

 ________________________

 How to Use the App:
+See the “Sequence of Operations” folder and the figure captions.
 Run the app on two devices at once.
 The main view provides a table view of available UIManagedDocuments.
 On the first launch, and on every launch after removing all cloud documents, the table view is empty.
 Otherwise, a metadata query populates the table with existing cloud documents.
-The “+” button in the main view’s upper left adds a new document, initialized in the sandbox, then made ubiquitous.
+The “+” button in the main view’s upper left adds a new document, initialized in the sandbox of the creating device, then made ubiquitous.
-Each new document has a non-empty object graph.
+The app initializes each new document’s object graph programmatically, to identify its creating device.

-Click the “+” button on one device (the creating device).
+Click the “+” button (main screen, upper left) on one device (the creating device).
 A new document, "TestDoc1", appears in its table view.
 The other device (the receiving device) will show that document rather quickly.
 	• Each new document’s object graph includes: